kaz-yos/eval-in-repl/README.md

 **Known issues**
 --------------------

+- The choice of a buffer for the REPL is erratic.
 - The first invocation of a cider REPL is slow and sometimes fails.
 - If there is no \*cider-repl\*, but \*nrepl-...\* buffers, the latter are killed.
 This behavior may not be safe.
 - The Geiser support is incompatible with the racket-mode support (racket-mode major mode is incompatible with Geiser) and with the scheme-mode support (Geiser will invoke Guile Scheme for .scm files).